rootklm/HidePrayers/README.md

-# Example
+# Hide Prayers
-An example greeter plugin
+This plugin allows you to hide selected prayers in the prayer menu.